jemarq04/UWVV/README.md

 and edit the `username` option in the `DEFAULT` section to your CERN username.

 The relevant scripts for CRAB job submissions are located in [`Utilities/scripts`](Utilities/scripts).
-When the CMSSW environment is compiled with `scram`, these scripts will be copied into `$CMSSW_BASE/bin/$SCRAM_ARCH` and will be available to run from anywhere.
-To submit jobs, go to the [`Utilities/test`](Utilities/test) directory.
-CRAB jobs for central samples are submitted using a helper script [`crabSubmit.sh`](Utilities/scripts/crabSubmit.sh).
+When the CMSSW environment is compiled with `scram`, any executable scripts in this directory will be copied into `$CMSSW_BASE/bin/$SCRAM_ARCH` and will be available to run from anywhere.
+The main script in this directory is a helper script to submit CRAB jobs for central samples: [`crabSubmit.sh`](Utilities/scripts/crabSubmit.sh).
-To see how to use this script, run it without any arguments.
+To see how to use this script, run it without any arguments. **NOTE**: To submit jobs, go to the [`Utilities/test`](Utilities/test) directory.
+This is just to avoid cluttering other directories (and possible recursive tarballs for submissions - ouch!).

-An important file for CRAB submissions is the file [`local.cfg`](Utilities/test/local.cfg) found in this directory.
+Another important file for CRAB submissions is the file [`Utilities/test/local.cfg`](Utilities/test/local.cfg).
 This file defines all of the settings that the
 CRAB script will use to configure the job.
 The values in the `DEFAULT` section should remain untouched - the only exception is the `setup` value.
 This option should name a section in the config file for the CRAB script to access.
 For example, if you want to submit jobs with the `2022` settings, the line would read `setup: 2022`.